chaos-polymtl/lethe/CONTRIBUTING.md

 # Lethe

-Lethe is an open source and we try to follow the deal.II mentality of having it developed an open accessible environment.
-Consequently, all scientific development made within Lethe are accessible to everyone even as they are currently being written.
-Anybody that wishes to use and contribute to a feature is welcomed to do so.
+Lethe is an open source and we try to follow the deal.II mentality of having it developed in an open accessible environment.
+Consequently, all scientific developments made within Lethe are accessible to everyone even as they are currently being written.
+Anybody that wishes to use and contribute to a feature is welcome to do so.

-This document aims at establishing from guidelines for contributions within Lethe.
+This document aims at establishing guidelines for contributions within Lethe.

+Lethe has a wiki which is openly accessible on : https://github.com/lethe-cfd/lethe/wiki

 # How can I contribute?